 For product mockups, each design resource indicates whether it is a PSD (Photoshop Data file) or AI (Adobe Illustrator Artwork) file.
 PSDs can be opened in Adobe Photoshop or Affinity Photo, while AI files are easiest to edit in Adobe Illustrator or Affinity Designer.

 Unblast resources have exceedingly high creativity and design quality thanks to their strong community of contributors and the platform’s tight control over what they publish.
 Attribution isn’t usually required, but is recommended as a courtesy to provide exposure for the artists.
+To make the most out of Unblast’s resources, make sure you hire a skilled UX designer or brush up on the best tips to improve your user experience design.

 The biggest drawback to Unblast is that it isn’t always clear how an artist is licensing their images.
 Sometimes the license is displayed under the Download button.
 For other cases, Unblast recommends checking the author’s website or contacting the author directly to confirm if a resource can be used commercially.